medusajs/medusa/www/apps/docs/content/plugins/other/wishlist.md

 The `GET` API Route at `/wishlists/<TOKEN>` allows anyone to access the wishlist using its token, where `<TOKEN>` is the token retrieved from the [Generate Share Token API Route](#generate-share-token-api-token).

-The endpoint doesn't accept any request body parameters.
+The API Route doesn't accept any request body parameters.

 The request returns an object in the response having the following properties: